 Generalized anxiety disorder (GAD) can develop in anyone.
-The symptoms are similar to other stress-triggered disorders.
+The symptoms are similar to other stress-triggered mental disorders.
 People who are prone to GAD also might suffer from paranoia and obsessive-compulsive disorder.
 If someone you know presents symptoms of GAD, you’ll want to help them seek professional help.
-But it can be hard to identify if your loved one has GAD or a different disorder.
+But it can be hard to identify if your loved one has GAD or a different disorder, which is why we schedule clinical assessments in order for a mental health professional to appropriately diagnose generalized anxiety disorder.
 Treatment for GAD typically includes both medication and therapy.
 Each approach is based on an individual client’s needs.

-At Clear Recovery, our anxiety disorder treatment programs teach our patients how to manage stress.
+At Clear Recovery Center, we treat anxiety by teaching our patients how to manage stress.
 We walk each individual through the steps necessary to deal with anxiety.
-We focus on relaxation techniques and provide coping skills for managing stress.
+We focus on a combination of therapeutic and relaxation techniques, as well as coping skills for managing stress.
 Remember that feeling anxious is a natural response.

-Experiencing it is not always an indicator of a mental health disorder.
-To reduce stress in your life, however, a person must take some vital steps.
-Some common suggestions we offer include:
+Experiencing occasional anxiety is not always an indicator of a mental health condition.
+To reduce anxiety and stress in your life, however, a person can make some simple lifestyle changes.
+Some common holistic techniques to cope with anxiety include:

 - Reducing caffeine intake